 Scoring Algorithm

 To estimate nonparticipant spillover, one must first calculate the number of program-influenced, non-discounted efficient bulbs purchased by the population of program nonparticipants surveyed.
 This yields a survey nonparticipant spillover rate.
 This rate is then extrapolated to the estimated population of nonparticipating customers to determine the estimated total quantity of non-program efficient bulbs being purchased within the utility service territory.
-Dividing this result by the total number of program bulbs results in the nonparticipant spillover rate.
+Dividing this result by the total number of program bulbs results in the Nonparticipant Spillover Rate.

 Method Advantages and Disadvantages